 While there’s nothing wrong with using psychology and heatmaps to increase product sales, there is a problem when these tactics are used to sell products intended to mislead consumers.
 But how do weight loss advertisements get away with being less than honest?
 Let’s take a look.

-Here’s the zinger: Regardless of which persuasive technique a weight loss company uses, the fact of the matter is that many of their claims are overblown at best, and downright lies at worst.
+Here’s the zinger: Regardless of which persuasive technique a weight loss company uses, the fact of the matter is that many of their claims are overblown and could even be downright lies.
 But how is this even legal?

 But you know that the government doesn’t have the resources to police every new weight loss product that appears on the market, so what are some common sense methods you can use to prevent yourself from purchasing a fraudulent product?

-What Can You Do to Avoid Being Fooled by a Weight Loss Ad?
+What Can You Do to Avoid Being Fooled by a Diet Pill Ad?

-As we mentioned in the previous section, weight loss supplements—which include vitamins and minerals, amino acids, enzymes, herbs, and animal extracts—are not reviewed by the FDA prior to being released, primarily because these types of products are classified as food substances and not as medications.
+As we mentioned, weight loss supplements—which include vitamins and minerals, amino acids, enzymes, herbs, and animal extracts—are not reviewed by the FDA prior to being released, primarily because these types of products are classified as food substances and not as medications.

 Instead, immunizing yourself against weight loss advertisements is as easy as 1, 2, 3:

-Step 1: Be Skeptical of Any Weight Loss Claims
+1. Be Skeptical of Overblown Weight Loss Claims

 If the weight loss supplement or product you’re considering passes the first step above, the next step should be to find out as much as you can about the product, so that you can make a more informed purchasing decision.